a11yproject/a11yproject.com/_posts/2020-01-23-operating-system-and-browser-accessibility-display-modes.md

 ### What it affects

-Inverted Colors mode affects **all** content displayed on the screen: Operating System UI, first and third party apps, and web content.
+Inverted Colors Mode affects **all** content displayed on the screen: Operating System UI, first and third party apps, and web content.

 <figure role="figure" aria-label="Safari will automatically invert images when Inverted Color Mode is activate.">
   <img alt="A side-by-side comparison of regular and Inverted Colors Mode.
 The left screenshot is a Washington Post review of a Hokusai exhibit, including a headline, feature image of Mount Fuji, author photo and intro paragraph.
 The article’s design uses black text on a white background.
 The right screenshot is the same article, but with Inverted Colors Mode activated.
 The article is now white text on a black background." src="/img/posts/2020-01-23-operating-system-and-browser-accessibility-display-modes/inverted-colors.png">